Catografix/docs/articles/clients.md

 ![](/media/articles/clients/applications-logs-auditing.png)

 Whenever a user logs in to an application, a login fails, a user signs up, a password change is requested, ... these events are logged and can be downloaded using the API or can be accessed in the dashboard.
-These events contain information about the user (test@auth0.com), the connection (Username-Password-Authentication), the application (Default App) and in addition to that we also keep track of the date and time this event occured, the IP address of the user, the user agent (browser information) and the number of times the user logged in.
+These events contain information about the user (test@auth0.com), the connection (Username-Password-Authentication), the Client (Default App) and in addition to that we also keep track of the date and time this event occured, the IP address of the user, the user agent (browser information) and the number of times the user logged in.

 ### Cost

 The [pricing model](https://auth0.com/pricing) is based on the type of identity providers you're using, together with the number of active users and any additional features that have been enabled.
-Active users are users that authenticated in the last 30 days for **a given application**.
-We define an application as a client id and client secret pair, if multiple applications (say one on iOS and one on Android) share the same client id and client secret pair, they are a single app in this definition.
+Active users are users that authenticated in the last 30 days for **a given Client**.
+We define a Client as a client id and client secret pair, if multiple Clients (say one on iOS and one on Android) share the same client id and client secret pair, they are a single app in this definition.

 In the following example we have 3 active social users for the month of February: